rhoit/bloodplus/README.md

 # Blood+

-####"when you do work on something you give it full until in blood donation :P"
+####:bowtie: "when you do work on something you give it full until its blood donation" :bowtie:
 In the open-nepal `hakathon`! its going on.